TheBitFossil/DeepestDungeon/README.md

 # Gameplay

-* Jump'N Run
+* Fast paced
-* Shoot
+* Melee Action
-* Explore
+* As Viking-Warrior
+* With a rewarding Loot System
-* Collect
+* and Intuitive Controls

 # My Role

 * Gameplay Programmer
-* AI Progammer
+* Systems Programmer
-* Generalist
+* Audio Engineer

 # Engine/ Languages

-Godot 3.4, *GDScript
+Unity 3D, C#

 # Responsibilities

-* Implemented player core features
+- Gameplay
+* Player
+ * Melee Combo Attacks
+ * Dodge

+- System
-* Implemented AI that pauses and resumes last actions
+* Implemented Inventory System
+* Loot
+ * Created a flexible and versatile database
+ * Allows a game designer to create any combination of stats
+ * Implemented a system which uses the database to spawn over 1.7 million different items
+* Created Tools for the Game Designers and 3D Artists which help their workflow

-* Helped with Animation transitions
+* Worked with 3D Artists on the core animation-state transitions
+* Overseeing version control and teaching the team who to use perforce
 * Audio Engineer
-* Translation (English)

 # Build and Installation